 It also provides a great opportunity to burn off any excess calories consumed on Christmas day and helps you feel a little less guilty for a second round of festive indulgence!

 Brace yourself for a few sub par runs.
 Excessive amounts of Christmas food and drink are not going to lead to you smashing out a new personal best.
 Just take pleasure in the joy of running and some short respite from the in-laws!

 ‘Run off your hangover’

-Whilst it’s not possible to run off your hangover, going for a run will energise you thus combating the lethargic feeling you are experiencing.
+It’s not actually possible to run off your hangover.
+However, going for a run will energise you and combat the lethargic feeling you are experiencing.
 Your runner’s high will also combat the alcohol low.
 Just be careful not to push yourself too hard and make sure you’re hydrated before you set off.